 * In the USA production of "Someday", Esmeralda, who had spent the whole musical being TheDeterminator, and had just refused Frollo's deal to spare her, [[TearsOfFear breaks down]] when the imminence of her death [[IDontWantToDie begins to sink in]].
 Phoebus [[CooldownHug comforts her]] and they sing the rest of the song in each other's arms.

-* [[spoiler:"Danse Mon Esmeralda".
+* [[spoiler:"Danse Mon Esmeralda" from the French rock opera version.
 Quasimodo goes into the catacombs to find Esmeralda's body and sings a very heartbreaking song about how much he loves her and that he will gladly stay with her body until he dies.
 IN the background are dancers on wires with them slowly working their way up to a light, possibly signifying that Esmeralda has gone to heaven.]]